not-Skul/ObjectClassifier/README.md

 2. Install dependencies
 3. Run training script
 4. Evaluate model performance

-## Model Architecture
-[Brief description of the model architecture used]

-## Results
-[Include performance metrics and sample predictions]

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.